DanTaylor28/harry_potter_quiz/README.md

 ### Different Question Types

 - As well as just multiple choice questions, I would like to include ones where the user must input an answer manually and/or for there to be the ability to select more than one correct answer.

+## Deployment

+### Local Deployment

+### Live Deployment

+## Testing

+### Manual Testing

+Extensive manual testing has been carried out throughout development by myself and also family and friends to document any bugs present in my code.
+Below are the manual tests that have been carried out:

+- Tested and confirmed that the site works as expected on the following browsers: Chrome, Safari & Firefox.

+- All code has been put through the appropriate validators.

+- The site is responsive and works well on various different screen sizes.
+This has been tested in the development devices tool bar and on a number of different mobiles and tablets.

+- Myself and others have played through the quiz dozens of times to ensure the score, timer, timeline and results page are all working and displaying the correct output.

+- Console logging was used extensively throughout the development to ensure the code was functioning as expected and to also make any debugging easier.

+- All links are working and open in a new tab when clicked.

+- The sounds and background music work as expected and the audio buttons mute and unmute the audio successfully.

+### Validator Testing

+- HTML validator screenshot here

+- All HTML passes through the HTML W3C Validator with no errors.

+- CSS validator screenshot here

+- All CSS passes through the CSS Jigsaw Validator with no errors.

+- JSHint screenshot here

+- All Javascript passes through the JSHint Validator with no errors.

+### Lighthouse Results

+- Lighthouse screenshots here